Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Introduction

-A further challenge in modeling the data presented above stems from the influence of complex physical mechanisms, such as wind currents and diffusion processes, on pollutant concentrations. {In recent years, the integration of physical information into statistical models has gained increasing attention.
-Focusing on approaches that encode such information through \gls{pde} operators, we mention the work of} \citet{azzimonti_2014,azzimonti_blood_2015} and \citet{tomasetto_2024}, which have proposed spatial regression approaches with \gls{pde}-based penalization, and the related extension to the spatio-temporal data developed by \citet{arnone2019modeling}. \citet{CLAROTTO2024} {and \cite{carrizo2022general}} have recently advanced the stochastic \gls{pde} framework, extending the seminal work of \citet{Lindgren_2011} and \citet{lindgren2022spde} to spatio-temporal contexts. {Further developments in the stochastic \gls{pde} framework includes the modeling of non-stationary Gaussian random fields on compact Riemannian manifolds \citep{pereira2022geostatistics}, and the construction of covariance functions informed by the physics, such as those based on the exponential Boltzmann-Gibbs representation \citep[][]{allard2021linking}.} Other approaches that integrate \gls{pde}s in time-varying settings include \citet{wikle-2010-TEST}, \citet{richardson-2017}, and \citet{hefley-2017}.
+A further challenge arises from the influence of complex physical mechanisms, such as wind currents and diffusion processes, on pollutant concentrations.
+In recent years, the integration of physical information into statistical models has received increasing attention.
+Among these approaches, a prominent line of research incorporates such information through Partial Differential Equations (PDEs).
+Early contributions in this direction include the PDE-based regularization framework for spatial regression proposed by \citet{azzimonti_2014,azzimonti_blood_2015} and further developed by \citet{tomasetto_2024}, with extensions to the spatio-temporal setting introduced by \citet{arnone2019modeling}.
+More recently, stochastic PDE approaches have been extended to incorporate physically interpretable features such as anisotropy and transport term \citep{CLAROTTO2024, carrizo2022general}, building on the seminal work of \citet{Lindgren_2011} and the literature reviewed in \citet{lindgren2022spde}.
+Additional developments include the modeling of non-stationary Gaussian random fields on compact Riemannian manifolds \citep{pereira2022geostatistics} and the construction of physics-informed covariance functions, such as those based on the exponential Boltzmann–Gibbs representation \citep{allard2021linking}.
+Alternative approaches integrating PDEs in time-varying settings have also been proposed, including \citet{wikle-2010-TEST}, \citet{richardson-2017}, and \citet{hefley-2017}.